Skip to main content

 3. Change Adapter Options

-In the Ethernet settings page, click "Change adapter options".
+On the Ethernet settings page, click "Change adapter options".

-Select Change Adapter Options
+Select Change adapter options

 4. Select Network Connection